dhellmann/pymotw-3/source/copy/index.rst

    "root" -> "a";
    "root" -> "b";

-There are several cycles in the graph shown in :figure:`Deep copy for an Object Graph With Cycles`, but handling the recursion with the memo dictionary prevents the traversal from causing a stack overflow error.
-When the *root* node is copied, the output is:
+The graph shown in :figure:`Deep Copy for an Object Graph with Cycles` includes several cycles, but handling the recursion with the memo dictionary prevents the traversal from causing a stack overflow error.
+When the *root* node is copied, it produces the following output.

 .. {{{cog
 .. cog.out(run_script(cog.inFile, 'copy_recursion.py', line_break_mode='wrap'))